guilhermeabst/NashvilleCleaningData/README.md

 # NashvilleCleaningData
-Used SQL Server to Cclean a Dataset about House renting in Nashville
+Used SQL Server to Clean a Dataset about House renting in Nashville